Closet organization solutions; photo courtesy Sarah Harris

 Posterity is an important thing, and theres a huge difference between behaviors that approach the hoarder or pack rat status, and simply having things that are worth keeping just for the sake of keeping.

-Theres absolutely nothing wrong with want to keep things that you dont have an explicit or regularly-occurring use for, but its not always as easily done as it is said.
+Theres absolutely nothing wrong with wanting to cherish things that you dont have an explicit or regularly-occurring use for, but alas, its not always as easily done as said.

 Were going to talk about a few easy solutions for some DIY extra home storage space, so you can hold onto the important parts of your past without putting any limits on how much room you have to conduct your present.